Five minutes with General Manager, Kate Barnett

 A typical day for you looks like…

 I’m more creative and energised in the evenings.
-So much so, the Orbit Accounting and Tax team call it the ‘night shift’ when I’m working.
+So much so, The Orbit Group team call it the ‘night shift’ when I’m working.
 The first thing I like to do is clear my emails and plan my day.
 We have a work in progress meeting and then we get cracking.

 I get all the standard admin out of the way by scanning, posting, DocuSigning and/or emailing whatever lands on my desk.
 This is always accompanied by a delicious latte from the coffee masters at Duck Duck Goose around the corner.